 Forget Azazel himself, the entire Grigori institute counts.

-Die for Our Ship: Despite being a harem and everything, people seem to not like Asia as much as the rest of the characters because according to the fans, she's too clingy to Issei to share with everybody else.
+Despite being a harem and everything, people seem to not like Asia as much as the rest of the characters because according to the fans, she's too clingy to Issei to share with everybody else.

 Koneko isn't safe from this either, possibly due to her much more prudish behavior towards Issei than the rest of the girls.
+However, her character arc in Volume 5, which caused her to lighten up to Issei more, mitigated this a bit.

 Mil-tan has appeared in only a few scenes, and is one of the most discussed characters in the series.
 Take note, he's a Creepy Crossdresser.